ddxgz/XGBoost.swift/docs.md

 ![macOS](https://github.com/ddxgz/XGBoost.swift/workflows/macOS/badge.svg)
 ![Ubuntu](https://github.com/ddxgz/XGBoost.swift/workflows/Ubuntu/badge.svg)

-A new coming Swift interface for [XGBoost](https://github.com/dmlc/xgboost).
+A Swift interface for [XGBoost](https://github.com/dmlc/xgboost).

-The current interface is wrapping around the C API of XGBoost$$, tries to conform to the Python API.
+The current interface is wrapping around the C API of XGBoost, tries to conform to the Python API.
 Document see [docs](https://ddxgz.github.io/XGBoost.swift/).

+If you run into any problem, please file an **issue** or even better a **pull request**.

 **Note**: this is not an official XGBoost project.